Error Reference

 tool 'my-tool' mcp configuration cannot specify both 'container' and 'command'Cause: An MCP server configuration includes both container: and command: fields, which are mutually exclusive.

-Solution: Use either container: OR command:, not both:
+Solution: Use either container: OR command:, not both.

 Section titled “HTTP MCP Configuration Cannot Use Container”Error Message: